appAttendance/buzzer/README.md

 * Host is not warned when audio permissions aren't given
 * Buzzer sounds can overlap
 * Number of joined users does not decrease when users leave the buzzer
+* Teams are not deduplicated
+* Everything is unauthenticated

 ## Running the app